Small Subalgebras of Polynomial Rings and Stillman's Conjecture: Introduction

 Theorem B easily implies a strong form of M.~Stillman's Conjecture:

-\begin{theoremc} There is an ascending function $C$ from $\Z_+ \times \Z_+ \times \N \to \Z_+$ with the following property.
-If $R$ is a polynomial ring over an arbitrary field $K$ and $M$ is a module that is the cokernel of an $m \times n$ matrix whose entries have degree at most $d$, then the projective dimension of $M$ is bounded by $C(m,n,d)$. \end{theoremc}
+\begin{theoremc} There is an ascending function $C$ from $\Z_+ \times \Z_+ \times \Z_+ \to \Z_+$ with the following property.
+If $R$ is a polynomial ring over an arbitrary field $K$ and $M$ is a module that is the cokernel of an $m \times n$ matrix whose (not necessarily homogeneous) entries have degree at most $d$, then the projective dimension of $M$ is bounded by $C(m,n,d)$. \end{theoremc} \begin{remark} In \cite{AH2}, Theorem 4.22, it is shown that a $K$-vector space $V$ of quadrics of dimension $n$ in the polynomial ring $R$ is contained in a polynomial subring generated by a regular sequence consisting of at most $2^{n+1}(n-2)+4$ linear and quadratic forms, and so this number also bounds the projective dimension of $R/I$ over $R$, where $I$ is the ideal generated $V$.
+The corresponding result for cubics is not made explicit in \cite{AH2}: it is $n$-fold exponential.
+See \cite{AH2}, Discussion 6.6.
+It may be that much smaller bounds exist, especially for projective dimension.
+In the case of quadrics, the bound for projective dimension may be quadratic in $n$.
+See \cite{HMMS1, HMMS2}. \end{remark}